© WEP 2020

 School Language Assistants Program (SLAP)

-The School Language Assistants Program (SLAP) is an approved program under the Department of Home Affairs (DHA) (previously the Department of Immigration and Border Protection) that seeks to provide Australian schools with the opportunity of gaining a linguistic and cultural resource person from overseas for up to 12 months.
+The School Language Assistants Program (SLAP) is an approved program under the Department of Home Affairs (DHA) that seeks to provide Australian schools with the opportunity of gaining a linguistic and cultural resource person from overseas for up to 12 months.
 Australian schools invite young people, who intend to pursue a career in teaching, to assist qualified Australian teachers in contemporary linguistic and cultural classroom activities and instruction.
 This valuable cultural exchange opportunity is offered to host schools for only a limited financial commitment and responsibility.

 WEP Australia’s Role

-Although the school takes on the responsibility for the SLA, it is WEP’s international connections that are critical to the recruitment, screening and approval of qualified assistants.
+WEP is an approved Temporary Activities Sponsor and will take on the assistant’s sponsorship where required.
+Furthermore, WEP’s international connections are critical to the recruitment, screening and approval of qualified assistants.

 The School’s Role

-- Engage the SLA in a stimulating and supportive full-time working environment.
+- Engage the assistant in a stimulating and supportive full-time working environment.

 - Arrange a reasonable standard of accommodation for full program duration (including school holidays).
-The SLA can be housed in homestay, private accommodation or boarding house.
+The assistant can be housed in homestay, private accommodation or boarding house.

 - Provide meals for full program duration (including school holidays).
 This may take the form of a stipend to cover food costs.